terra-campaigns/degenesis/_notions/inklings.md

 	- Anabaptists oil

 	Each session has one degenesis Item and 2 scavenger items
+- [ ] Develop chroniclers with career paths based on Eco Mofos

 ## Parked

+- [ ] What broke the peace between spitalians and Anabaptists and when?
+Briton?
 - [ ] **sGravenzand**
 	![](https://i.imgur.com/JwqFke9.png)
 - [ ] protectorate as a cyber-western setting
-- [ ] A marauder close to kiev
-- [ ] Define Pandorans and other clans for Pollen
 - [ ] Check the mollock for npcs in pollen
 - [ ] How to sync Bastionland approach to encounters and 2d6 12 is a dragon?
 And tarot?
 - [ ] Isolde's joke
-- [ ] 1st Dec 2594 - Clique has higher priority mission on the Adriatic basin
+- [ ] 1st Dec 2594 - Clique has higher priority mission on the Adriatic basin.
+Travel takes 3 to 4 months.

+## Faction turn

+- [ ] Expand current maritime export of ore to Burgas, supplying enough to Istanbul as well (from the Postachi)
+- [ ] Request by Ivan (who noticed them after the Czar incident), when he finds out the PCs know about the robots - Find artefacts in Kiev for robots - gradient descent (sleepers are the troubleshooters)
+- [ ] Jorn needs another piece of the Resident.
+He goes with Purifier Harlem
+- [ ] Mapping of the Czar/resident, and burn it
+- [ ] Yelena joins the primer?
+Starts to use a lot of Bion... starts to turn Leperos... pregnant again from Detina?
+- [ ] Will Jorn poison the fields?
+- [ ] ANSUMO is activated
+- [ ] Orests makes the move to leave Nikopol
+- [ ] The revolution starts
+- [ ] The revolution is killed before it starts

 ***

 ## Archive

-- [ ] Vorons, based in Kiev, protect the spore fields to harvest Bison Burn.
-They burn fractal forests and partner with scrapers in the ruined city.
-- [ ] Next session start:
-	- Yelena starts sobbing again: "another kid died in this broken world"
-	- Konrad died with a face of despair.
-He suffered.
-	- Konrad's notebook is carefully packed and was barely damaged by the water
-	- Dole d4 sepsis to everyone
-	- As they gather after the death, they hear a few others coming
-	- Vira opens to them and start telling her story
-- [ ] I found Isolde and Yelena first, huddled together in the blackened waters.
-Konrad lay nearby, motionless.
-I knelt by his side, my fingers finding no breath, no heartbeat.
-The others looked to me, their faces pale and pleading.
-There was no hope in that moment, only the bitter taste of failure.

-	#### **Reflection**

-	As we sat in the knee-deep pool, I felt the weight of my choices.
-This mine was no place for redemption, no place for revenge.
-It would bury us if we let it.
-The Station’s betrayal burned anew in my chest.
-One day, I would return.
-One day, I would make them pay.
-But for now, survival came first.
-- [ ] Read the dead are coming
-- [ ] Prep: add 2 equipment as part of the sets
-- [ ] Fix Spitalians potentials
-- [ ] Check DEG weapon tags for effects on 6+
 - [ ] Double check the potentials, based on new fatigue rule
 - [ ] Clear the church - military
 - [ ] Rescue someone in a watchtower - military, use Last Watch?